 Mr. Franz's book, and his interviews, are helpful aids for people wondering if they made the right decision leaving the Society's fold.
 It's also helpful for people thinking about becoming a Jehovah's Witness but not too sure whether they'd be making a really big, life-changing mistake not easily corrected.

 Were John Q and/or Jane Doe Watchtower Society missionary to be questioned if they believe that Jesus Christ rose from the dead, I can assure you they would answer in the affirmative.
-However, what you may not know is that they and the interviewer would not be speaking the same language as the conversation would be talking about two very different processes that go by the same name.
-In other words: you would find yourself thrown off by semantic double speak.
+However, they and the interviewer wouldn't be speaking the same language as the conversation would be talking about two very different processes that go by the same name.
+In other words: the interviewer would soon find themselves thrown off by semantic double speak.